yemeksepeti/cometd-js-jquery/README.md

 cometd-js-jquery
 ========================

-An implementation of the Bayeux protocol in JavaScript for jQuery for distribution via Bower.
+[CometD](http://cometd.org/) is an implementation of the Bayeux protocol.
+This repository provides a JavaScript library for use alongside jQuery, for distribution via Bower.

 Purpose
 -------